Dolomites Bike Day

 The Dolomites Bike Day, which celebrates its third edition in 2019, is among the most important cycling events in the Dolomites.

-Bike enthusiasts will have the possibility to cycle on the legendary mountain passes Pordoi, Fedaia, Falzarego, Valparola and Campolongo choosing the itinerary or part of itinerary that best suits their preparation.
+Bike enthusiasts will have the possibility to cycle on the legendary mountain passes Falzarego, Valparola and Campolongo without worrying about traffic.

-From 9 am to 3 pm the roads linking the Ladin valleys Val Badia, Livinallongo, Fassa and Ampezzo will be will be closed to motorized traffic and reserved for cyclists.
-A total of 108 km of riding emotions on the pass roads that have made the history of great cycling.
+From 9 am to 3 pm the roads linking the Ladin valleys Val Badia, Arabba/Livinallongo and Ampezzo will be closed to motorized traffic and reserved for cyclists.
+A total of 51 km of riding emotions on the pass roads that have made the history of great cycling.

 During the Dolomites Bike Day, a non-competitive cycling event with free access to all bike enthusiasts, many roads and mountain passes between Alta Badia, Veneto and Trentino will be animated by racing bikes, mountain bikes, e-bikes, and even bicycles with baby carriage following the footsteps of the Giro d’Italia and the Maratona dles Dolomites – Enel.